kofta999/kofta999/README.md

 # Hello there!

 <div align="justify">
-    My name is Mostafa and I'm a Student who's currently learning Full stack developemnt and loves to work with JavaScript technologies.
+    My name is Mostafa, I'm a Student who's currently learning Full stack development and loves to work with JavaScript technologies.
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 <br/><a href="https://www.linkedin.com/in/mostafa-m-helmy/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>